SDSU-Research-CI/tend-lab-notebook/kubernetes-scripts/README.md

 ### Step 1: Set Context (Optional)

-If you wish to not pass the namespace name for each command, run the following to set the namespace context:
+Optional: If you wish to not pass the namespace name for each command, run the following to set the namespace context:

 ```
 kubectl config set-context nautilus --namespace=sdsu-tend-lab